 The benefits of the Beaver Meadow is its short length, light weight and roll casting ability.
 The rod was designed to fish small streams for wild brook trout, but later we found that people had been looking for a rod like this to catch golden trout, cutthroat trout and even smallmouth bass; so although it is inspired by the Adirondack Brook Trout, it can in fact be used for just about anything.

 What we want you to know is that this rod blank is made for fun light weight fishing.
-The blank is an emerald green color or spring green for our Carbon series and is satin olive peanut butter color for our S-Glass.
+The blank is an emerald green color or spring green for our Carbon series and is satin olive river moss color for our S-Glass.
 The Beaver Meadow Carbon are medium to slow but crisp action so that they roll cast well and have a faster tip recovery speed for accuracy.
 For the Carbon Series (emerald green and spring green) Bump up a line weight to slow the rod down, or to throw bigger streamers and double fly rigs.
 We sell most Beaver Meadows rated for a 2 weight but the can be up-lined to a 3.
 This is true for most of our rods that the lines you used can be variable.
 That's why the 5 footer and 6'6" are called a 2-3.
 2 weight line for distance casting a bit more crisp medium and a 3 weight line for roll casting more moderate feel and casting bigger flies or double fly rigs.